-If the airline you are flying with has wifi then you will find instructions on how to connect on their website, on a card in front of your seat or in their inflight magazine.
+If the airline you are flying with has wifi, then you will find instructions on wifi connectivity on their website, on a card in front of your seat or in their inflight magazine.
 If not, you can just ask a member of the cabin crew.

 Does it cost to use WhatsApp on a plane?

 WhatsApp is a free app and all the services it provides are free.
-However, you may need to pay to access the aircraft’s wifi service and that can be very expensive.
+However, you may need to pay to access the aircraft’s in-flight Wi-Fi network, which can be very expensive.

-Can you use WhatsApp on an international flight?
+Can you use WhatsApp on a plane Internationally?

-Whether you are flying internationally, or domestically, actually makes no difference to your ability to use WhatsApp on a plane, or any other application, assuming that wifi is available on your flight.
+Whether you are flying internationally or domestically, it actually makes no difference to your ability to access WhatsApp on a plane or any other application, assuming that Wi-Fi is available on your flight.

 WhatsApp allows you to contact others anywhere else in the world for no charge.

-Can you use WhatsApp without WiFi or data on a plane?
+Can you access WhatsApp without WiFi or data on a plane?

-Connecting to an aircraft’s wifi system is the only way you will be able to use WhatsApp on a plane.
+Connecting to an aircraft’s Wi-Fi system is the only way you will be able to access WhatsApp on a plane.

 Why can’t you make cellphone calls on a plane?

-There are two reasons why you are not allowed to make cell phone calls on a plane, or even have the cell phone capabilities of your phone switched on in flight.
+There are two reasons why you are not allowed to make cell phone calls on a plane, text on a plane or even have the cell phone capabilities of your phone switched on in flight.

-- The cell phone system operates using transmitters/receivers at regular intervals which produce a “cell” – hence the name.
+- The cellphone system uses transmitters/receivers at regular intervals, producing a “cell” – hence the name.

-If you are traveling in a car, and move from one cell to another, then the phone automatically transfers to the next cell.
-Cells are reasonably large so this means that, as you are unlikely to be traveling faster than 60–70 miles per hour, you will only move to a different cell perhaps every few minutes or so.
+If you travel in a car and move from one cell to another, the phone automatically transfers to the next cell.
+Cells are reasonably large, which means that, as you are unlikely to be traveling faster than 60–70 miles per hour, you will only move to a different cell, perhaps every few minutes or so.

-If you are flying at 600mph or more then your phone will be attempting to change cells every few seconds.
+If you are flying at 600mph or more, your phone will attempt to change cells every few seconds.
 This could not only confuse your phone but also could lead to disruption of the cell phone system.

 Electronics on Board

-- The FCC and FAA ban cell phones for airborne use because its signals could interfere with critical aircraft instruments.
-Devices must be used in airplane mode or with the cellular connection disabled.
-You may use the WiFi connection on your device if the plane has an installed WiFi system and the airline allows its use.
+- The FCC and FAA ban cell phones for airborne use because their signals could interfere with critical aircraft instruments.
+Devices must be used in airplane mode or with the cellular data connection disabled.
+You may use the Wi-Fi connection on your device if the plane has an installed Wi-Fi system and the airline allows its use.

 - Visit FAA’s Portable Electronic Devices page for more information about using consumer electronics on U.S. flights.